Windsor

 Windsor Castle 3

 St George’s Chapel, another highlight of the Castle, also poses some challenges for those with mobility issues.
-There are 3 stone steps at the main entrance, but an alternative entrance with no steps is available upon request.
+The main entrance has three stone steps, but an alternative entrance with no steps is available upon request.
 Several small sets of steps are equipped with ramps inside the chapel, and a one-way system guides visitors through.

 Wheelchair and Scooter Access